scilus/tractoflow/README.md

 TractoFlow pipeline
 ===================

-TractoFlow pipeline is a fully automated and reproducible dMRI pipeline.
+The TractoFlow pipeline is a fully automated and reproducible dMRI processing pipeline.
 TractoFlow takes raw DWI, b-values, b-vectors, T1 weighted image (and a reversed phase encoded b=0 if available) to process DTI, fODF metrics and a whole brain tractogram.